Whole 30 Day 2

 I have been trying to choose fruits that are low in total metabolic fructose, which is a combination of the amount of fructose and sucrose (which splits into glucose and fructose during digestion).
 I am choosing fruits low in total metabolic fructose because there is a conversion pathway in our bodies that converts fructose to glycogen, a stored carbohydrate source, however excess fructose is converted to triglycerides.
 I would much rather not pump out a bunch of triglycerides, rather I would like to build into my glycogen stores.
 Once glycogen in the liver is replenished, then the triglyceride pathway kicks in.
 Studies show that excess fructose can lead to insulin resistance and metabolic syndrome, so watching your fructose consumption is important.
 Some of the best fruit choices for low to moderate total metabolic fructose include: tomatoes, lemons, limes, avocado, stone fruits (peaches, apricots, etc…), berries, kiwi, and cantaloupe.

 Day 2 wasn’t too tough at all.
-I have a lot of leftovers to carry over for the weekend: roasted broccoli, sweet potatoes, beef with balsamic mushrooms, and some shrimp.
+I have a lot of leftovers to carry over for the weekend: roasted broccoli, sweet potatoes, steak with balsamic onions and mushrooms, and some shrimp.
 Leftovers seem like the key to succeed, so I’m prepared!

 28 days to go…